 Mexico Tourist Land Card

-The Mexico Tourist Land Card (also known as FMM, Forma Migratoria Múltiple) is an immigration form used by foreign visitors to enter Mexico by land for tourism or short-term stays.
+The Mexico Tourist Land Card (Forma Migratoria Múltiple) is a mandatory immigration form for foreign visitors entering Mexico by land.

-It is not a visa, and it does not permit paid work.
-Visitors planning such activities must obtain the appropriate visa in advance.
+This form does not function as a visa, and it does not permit paid work.
+Visitors planning such activities must obtain the appropriate visa before travel.

-• Foreign nationals entering Mexico by land for non-paid visits.
+Foreign nationals entering Mexico by land for non-paid visits.
+Including:

 • Travellers from visa-exempt countries visiting as temporary visitors.

-• Individuals staying within the period permitted by immigration authorities.
+• Individuals entering with legible visas permitted by immigration authorities.

 Note: The Tourist Land Card becomes valid only when stamped by immigration officials.

-If you lose your Mexico Tourist Land Card, contact the nearest INM office to request a replacement and follow the official instructions provided.
+Contact the nearest INM office to request a replacement.
+Follow the official instructions provided by the office.

 Mexico Tourist Card Fees